farcasterxyz/protocol/docs/SPECIFICATION.md

 # 1. Smart Contracts

-There are a set of 3 contracts that keep track of account ids (fids), keys for the fids and the storage allocated to the fids.
+There is a set of 3 contracts that keep track of account ids (fids), keys for the fids and the storage allocated to the fids.

 ## 1.1 Id Registry